felixs8696/blog/_posts/2018-12-26-deep-mimic.md

 |$p_t^{tar}$|3D world location of target|
 |$p_t^e$|3D world location of link or projectile used to hit target|

-## Major Problems (and Their Solutions) During Training

-### Problem #1: Fixed Initial State in Sequential Learning

-The authors discovered that **if they always started the agent from the same state (position and orientation) for each simulation, learning took much longer and even converged to suboptimal situations** where high-value states weren't even visited (e.g. the top part of a back flip).
-This issue was the result of two difficult roadblocks in RL techniques.

-1. Progress cannot be made on later actions before mastering earlier ones
-2. Until a high reward state is visited, the policy will never know about it.

-This means that, when attempting a flip, we have a **chicken and egg problem**.

-**Chicken**: For an agent to discover that a full mid-air rotation is highly rewarded, it must first perform a viable jumping motion

-**Egg**: For an agent to be motivated to do such a jump, it needs to know that the full mid-air rotation is a high-reward state

-### Solution: Reference State Initialization

-To solve the chicken and egg issue, we simply initialize each episode with a randomly sampled state from the reference motion.
-If we do this, **our agent can learn from high reward states before even learning how to reach them**.

-Note: This works because the agent will learn to converge to the initially sampled reference state.
-This is important because if we don't converge to the initially sampled state, then learning from that state could be much less useful.

-### Problem #2: Fixed Period Termination for Cyclic Tasks

-By **fixing the number of timesteps that a simulation takes before it automatically terminates and by having no failure condition that zeros out the reward for the remainder of a training cycle**, the resulting data will be **dominated by agents attempting to recover from failures instead of focusing on globally optimizing the task**.
-This is the case because failures happen more often than successes and are hard to recover from.

-Here is an example where an agent falls on the floor and continuous attempting a flip in that state instead of accomplishing the flip.

-### Solution: Early Termination

-To solve this, we must simply stop any training episode that reaches some termination criteria (i.e. the torso hits the ground).
-After this time, the agent is left with zero reward for the remainder of the episode (eliminating the effect of any data from further actions).

-This simple solution biases the data distribution in favor of samples that are actually relevant to the global task.

-<mark>As we see here, the combination of these two solutions removes limiters that would prevent our agents from succeeding.</mark>

 ## Enabling A Multi-Skilled Agent

 ### Multi-Clip Reward